Supachai Chaided: Club career

-Jaided was last on target in the league in the 2-0 win against Bangkok United on March 18, netting in the ninth minute.
+Supachai was last on target in the league in the 2-0 win against Bangkok United on March 18, netting in the ninth minute.
 He opened his account for the campaign against Rayong on November 11, scoring during a 5-1 victory.

-Jaided played 28 Thai League 1 games last season for Buriram United and scored two goals.
+Supachai played 28 Thai League 1 games last season for Buriram United and scored two goals.

-Jaided last played in a Thai League 1 match on March 28 for Buriram United versus Police Tero.
+Supachai last played in a Thai League 1 match on March 28 for Buriram United versus Police Tero.
 He picked up one assist in that game for his team in the side's 2-0 victory.
 The attacker has netted five Thai League 1 goals this campaign,.
 He has been shown four yellow cards.

 Supachai Jaided, the Buriram United attacker, has appeared in the vast majority of the club's Thai League 1 games in 2020, making 28 appearances overall and accumulating 1,597 minutes of playing time.
 He has been selected in the starting XI in 18 of these appearances across their 30 fixtures and been used as a substitute on 10 occasions.